How does running get more manageable and your long run easier?

-It is one thing if you are a seasoned runner who has been running for years but what if your brand new, overweight, or have never run a day in your life?
+It is one thing if you are a seasoned runner who has been running for years.
+That being said, what if you’re brand new, overweight, or have never run a day in your life?

 Running is one of those sports that no one can truly learn to love unless you spend sometime really giving it a shot.

-I am even more in the hole right now because of a little ‘job’ I have to accomplish for the next 9 months that is taking me away from some big races I had planned on running this year.
+I am even more in the hole right now because of a little ‘job’ I have to accomplish for the next 9 months.
+It is taking me away from some big races I had planned on running this year.